The BEST Lemon Blueberry Coffee Cake Recipe!

 - Cream Cheese Lemon Blueberry Scones

 Are blueberry treats more your thing?
-Check out some of my most popular blueberry recipes:
+Check out some of my most popular lemon and blueberry recipes:

 - Blueberry Cream Cheese Breakfast Braid